bojinovic/ai-1301/README.md

 - **Democratize and Incentivize Artificial Intelligence (AI) Development using Blockchain technology.**

-AI was and contiues to be a strong fascination of many intelligent people.
+Artificial Intelligence (AI) was and continues to be a strong fascination of many intelligent people.
 There is, however, an ever growing major problem in the field since all of the innovation is controlled by a small group of powerful companies.

 The world needs to have an enormous number of dedicated, focused, and incentivized people which will contribute to the humanities well being.
-Otherwise, all of the civilization is headed towards tyranny and disastrous distopia.

-In order to achieve this, **AI:1301** provides an economic incentive as well an open and fair playing field for everyone.
+Solution is to provide an open and fair playing field as well as an economic incentive the way **AI:1301** does.

 # Football

 Most of current AI models are based on Machine / Deep Learning (ML/DL) architectures that require large scale datasets in order to effectively train them.
-Comming by such datasets is a rare opportunity since companies have no interest in openly sharing them, while the infrastructure for performing the training/validation/testing of models is also centralized.
+Coming by such datasets is a rare opportunity since companies have no interest in openly sharing them, while the infrastructure for performing the training/validation/testing of models is also centralized.

 To combat this, **AI:1301** creates a completely on-chain game of Football where AI models operate as the brains of opossing football teams.
-They position individuals player, and issue commands to pass the ball or take a shot.
+They position individuals player, and issue commands to pass the ball or take a shot at the oponnent's goal.

 Since, all of the blockchain data is open to public, anyone can gather all of the data from previous matches.
 This can be used for a thorough analysis of the game, as well as for the experimentation with and the creation of powerful new models.

 # Inner Workings

-To achive its aim, the following mechanisms are utilized:
+To achive that aim, the following mechanisms are utilized:

 - [**Chainlink Functions**](https://chain.link/functions)
   - enables communication with the AI models